Roller Coaster (Chung Ha song)

-"Roller Coaster" is a song by South Korean singer Chungha, serving as the lead single from her second EP, Offset.
+"Roller Coaster" is a song by South Korean singer Chung Ha, serving as the lead single from her second EP, Offset.
 As of February 2021, the song has close to 70 million views on YouTube, and over 40 million streams on Spotify.

 Composition

-The electropop song is the lead single of Chungha's Offset EP and incorporates alt-R&B and groovy strings to propel the singer's vocals.
+The electropop song is the lead single of Chung Ha's Offset EP and incorporates alt-R&B and groovy strings to propel the singer's vocals.
 The song reflects on the emotions of a relationship, comparing the ups and downs of romance to the title "Roller Coaster" ride.
 Soompi described it as "a dance song that's reminiscent of '90s style music but with a modern two-step rhythm."

 Music video

-The music video for "Roller Coaster" bounces between multiple versions of Chungha as a representation of the song's meaning, alternating between a wide-eyed, sweater-wearing innocent to an early 2000s-inspired dancing queen and day-glo hued club dancer.
+The music video for "Roller Coaster" bounces between multiple versions of Chung Ha as a representation of the song's meaning, alternating between a wide-eyed, sweater-wearing innocent to an early 2000s-inspired dancing queen and day-glo hued club dancer.